 Another year has come and gone and very little has changed.
 That’s not surprising, but it’s hard not to feel a little disappointed.
 Given how difficult the last few years have been for most Americans, the temptation to view the New Year’s Day as an existential reset button was strong.
 We want to be optimistic.
 It’s just not always easy.

 John Mark Comer knows all about that.
-As an author and pastor, he spent 2020 trying to lead Bridgetown Church in Portland, Oregon through a global pandemic, economic collapse, nation-wide uprisings for racial justice and a contentious political election.
+As an author and pastor, he’s spent years leading Bridgetown Church in Portland, Oregon, through a global pandemic, economic collapse, nation-wide uprisings for racial justice and rising political tension.
 He says he’s not inherently an optimist, but that’s OK.
 Comer is hopeful.
 To him, being hopeful is very different than being optimistic.
 It’s not a personality trait or even a way of looking at the world so much as it is a daily discipline that unites mind and heart.

-Comer sat down with RELEVANT to give his perspective on what 2021 might look like (SPOILER: he doesn’t know, but he has some ideas) and how to discipline yourself to become a hopeful person.
+Comer sat down with RELEVANT to give his perspective on where the Church is heading and how to discipline yourself to become a hopeful person.